ishitavohra3110/Shell/README.md

 ## FILES :

 1. main.c : The main loop of the program.

-2. compare.c : When user gives an input it calls the function accordingly
+2. compare.c : When user gives an input it calls the function accordingly.

-3. function.c : Contains function for pwd and pinfo
+3. function.c : Contains function for pwd and pinfo.

-4.ls.c : executes ls command
+4.ls.c : executes ls command.

-5.read.c : reads the user input and parses the command 6.prompt.c : Displays the prompt,executes the cd command and gets a particular directory(for the ls command) 7.bg_fg.c : For running background and foreground process and a function will print the exit condition when background process has ended.
+5.read.c : reads the user input and parses the command.

+6.prompt.c : Displays the prompt,executes the cd command and gets a particular directory(for the ls command).

+7.bg_fg.c : For running background and foreground process and a function will print the exit condition when background process has ended.

 8.piping.c : For running all piped commands and running piped commands with redirection.

 9.redir.c : For running input and output redirection